roycetech/applescript-core/README.md

 This is the name of the project.
 It describes the whole project in one sentence, and helps people understand what the main goal and aim of the project is.

+This README is a work in progress.

+## IMPORTANT UPDATE July 5, 2023

+### Disclaimer

+This project is hosted on GitHub under the extension organization amaysim-ph, but it is no longer affiliated with or endorsed by amaysim.
+I, Royce Remulla, am the creator and maintainer of this project.
+Please note the following:

+1. I am no longer employed by amaysim.
+This project is a personal endeavor and does not represent the views, opinions, or policies of amaysim.

+2. This project is provided "as is" without any warranty.
+I do not guarantee its correctness, suitability, or performance.
+You should use this project at your own risk.

+3. I do not assume any responsibility or liability for any damage, loss of data, or other issues that may arise from the use of this project, whether accidental or otherwise.

+4. Any contributions or issues related to this project should be directed to the GitHub repository and not to amaysim. amaysim has no obligation to provide support or address any concerns regarding this project.

+By using this project, you acknowledge and agree to the above disclaimer.
+If you do not agree with any part of this disclaimer, you should refrain from using this project.

 ## Project Description